balthazar-space/Balthazar-concept/README.md

-# balthazar
+# Balthazar

-Open-hardware laptop computer modules
+Open-hardware laptop computer modules description and concept.

 These are electronic schematic modules as presented at https://balthazar.space/wiki/Balthazar with the main aim for team access